abbott567/blog/src/work/design-patterns-at-dwp-digital/index.md

 ---
 layout: layouts/base.njk
 title: Design Patterns at DWP Digital
+tags:
+  - design
+eleventyComputed:
+  imgPath: '/work/{{title|slugify}}/images'
   meta:
     description: >-
       DWP Design Patterns and how we made common components.
     image:
-    href: /images/work/design-patterns-workshop-2.webp
+      href: '{{imgPath}}/share-image.jpg'
       alt: A group of about 50 designers around tables working on design problems.
 There is a large projected screen which reads DWP Design Patterns Meet.
   excerpt: >-
     This work on Design Patterns at the Department for Work and Pensions predates the [GOV.UK Design System](https://design-system.service.gov.uk/), but showcases some of the work that was done which built some of those foundations.
-tags:
-  - design
 ---

 # {{title}}